kontaktio/kontakt-ios-sdk/README.md

 $ brew install carthage
 ```

-1. To integrate Kontakt.io iOS SDK into your Xcode project using Carthage, specify it in your `Cartfile`:
+1. To integrate Kontakt.io SDK into your Xcode project using Carthage, specify it in your `Cartfile`:

   ``` bash
   github "kontaktio/kontakt-ios-sdk" ~> 1.0
   ```

 2. Run `carthage update` to build the framework.
-3. On your application targets `General` settings tab, in the `Linked Frameworks and Libraries` section, drag the `KontaktSDK.framework` from the `Carthage/Build/iOS` folder on disk.
+3. On your application targets `General` settings tab, in the `Linked Frameworks and Libraries` section, drag the `KontaktSDK.framework` from the `Carthage/Build/(iOS/tvOS/Mac)` folder on disk.
 4. On your application targets’ `Build Phases` settings tab, click the `+` icon and choose `New Run Script Phase`.
 Create a Run Script with the following contents:

   ```sh